caffeine93/esp32-tlc59731-driver/README.md

 ## Driver API

-The driver itself is implemented as an ESP-IDF module with a simple API consisting of only three functions:
+The driver itself is implemented as an ESP-IDF component with a simple API consisting of only three functions:

 - **esp_err_t tlc59731_init(tlc59731_handle_t \**h, uint8_t pin, uint8_t rmt_ch)**: initializes the resources
   for the driver's operation such as GPIO direction, level and RMT peripheral configuration.
 Returns ESP_OK on success,